 27 May 1944 – Rennes Lancaster lll ND852 MG-D (4.30)

-Fate of this Aircraft – April 1944 The aircraft was allocated to 7th Squadron.
-The aircraft was allocated the code letters ND852 MG-D. 25 Aug1944 Aircraft was lost at Russelsheim.
+Fate of this Aircraft – April 1944 The Aircraft was allocated to 7th Squadron.
+The Aircraft was allocated the code letters ND852 MG-D. 25th August 1944 Aircraft was lost at Russelsheim.